MARKETS 2024

 Evolution of prices in the day-ahead market

-Generation structure in the matching process and price of the day-ahead market and of natural gas
+Generation structure in the day-ahead market clearing process, price of the day-ahead market, and price of natural gas

-Plotting the structures of the coupled generation in the hours in which the day-ahead market price marked the annual minimum and maximum, it can be seen that they are very different.
-In the hours of minimum price, wind power accounts for almost 50 % of the structure, with renewables accounting for more than 85 %.
-Observing the mix in the hours of maximum price, it can be seen that it is pumped-storage that sets the marginal price, although wind is the technology with the highest share in the mix (37.0 %).
-During these hours, renewables accounted for 51 % of the generation mix.
-However, excluding hydro, which was offered at very high prices due to its scarcity, the percentage would be only 43 %.
+Plotting the structures of the generation cleared in the hours in which the day-ahead market price marked the annual minimum and maximum, it can be seen that they are very different.
+In the hours of minimum price, solar photovoltaic energy accounts for almost 60% of the generation structure, with renewables accounting for more than 92%.
+Observing the mix in the hours of maximum price, it can be seen that the combined cycle has the highest share in the generation structure (39.9%).
+During those hours, renewable energy generation accounted for slightly less than 38% of the generation structure, even though they set the marginal price.

 Generation structure in the minimum and maximum price hours of the day-ahead market